Skip to content

 67. Identified species of conservation concern, referencing international or national system of species classification?

 [Externally verified] Limited, externally verified points have been awarded on the basis of the company's FSC FM (FSC-STD-01-001 V5-2) and PEFC FM (PEFC ST 1003:2018) certifications as the requirements do not fully meet the SPOTT indicator criteria.
-In addition, the company has identified several species of conservation concern referencing the IUCN.
-However, this information is self-reported.
+The company also identified several species of conservation concern referencing the IUCN.
+However, this information is not externally verified.

 • Y